univention/univention-corporate-server/doc/manual/appendix/variables.rst

    see :ref:`computers-configuring-proxy-access`.

+.. envvar:: proxy/https

+   Defines the HTTPS proxy server on the UCS host system.
+For more information, see :ref:`computers-configuring-proxy-access`.

 .. envvar:: proxy/no_proxy

    Defines a list of domains that are not used over a HTTP proxy.
 Entries are